 |

-The start of our Best Gaming Headphones for Warzone guide starts with the Nubwo N7.
+Our Best Gaming Headphones for Warzone guide starts with the Nubwo N7.
 This comes with dual 50mm speaker drivers and a flexible noise-canceling mic.
 The drivers allow balanced game sounds with minimum distortion.
-The headphones have multi-platform compatibility so you can pair them up with any device you are gaming on.
+The headphones have multi-platform compatibility, so you can pair them up with any gaming device.

 The audio controls on this headset are also pretty convenient due to the in-line Audio Control which lets you adjust the volume without going into the settings.